HackYourFutureBelgium/home/students/sunday-class.md

 A check-in from each group, keep it short and to the point!

-* A report on your group's stand-up
+* How did you work as a group?
 * What went well with the exercises?
 * What was challenging in the exercises?

+Your coaches will also share a small poll on your slack channel to get an idea for you're each doing individually.

 ## Break (14:00-14:30)